JustM3Sunny/FullGuide/README.md

     ```bash
     npm init -y
     ```
     This creates a `package.json` file with default settings.
-You can customize this later.
+You can customize this later, adding scripts for running and testing your agent.

 4.  **Install Core Dependencies:**